History of the Chicago Bears: 1947–1959: The decline from the top

 In 1955, the Bears posted a second consecutive 8–4 season, again in second place, while head coach George Halas called it quits for the third time in his career.
 He was replaced by former team standout Paddy Driscoll, whose success would be highlighted in his first season with the team.
 In 1956, Driscoll led the Bears through a solid 9–2–1 season, as they beat their fellow Midwest rival, the Detroit Lions, by a half a game for the 1956 Western Division Championship.
 The magical season ended sourly, however, as the Bears were no match for the New York Giants in the 1956 NFL Championship, as the Bears were blasted in a 47–7 rout in New York City.
 The magic of the championship season was short-lived, as in 1957 the Bears dropped from first to below .500 with a 5–7 record, prompting Halas to quickly fire Driscoll and return to the sidelines.

 In 1958, following Halas' return, the Bears rebounded off the disappointing losing season by challenging for the Western Division Championship before faltering at the end of the season and finishing in a second place tie with an 8–4 record, a game away from the 1958 Championship.
 The Bears closed out the decade with yet another 8–4 finish that was only enough for second place in the division in 1959.
 The decade gave way to Bears greats such as Ed "the Claw" Sprinkle, Bill George, George Connor, and Harlon Hill.

 The 1950s marked the first time in their history that the Bears went an entire decade without winning an NFL Championship.
-Halas, always the resilient innovator, found a young assistant in George Allen, a tireless, detail-oriented young coach who quickly created innovations such as thick playbooks for training camps, the first glimpses of deceptive schemes and exhaustive research for the NFL draft.
+Halas, found a young assistant in George Allen, a young coach who quickly created innovations such as thick playbooks for training camps, and exhaustive research for the NFL draft.
 With the support of Halas, Allen turned the draft into a windfall for future Hall of Fame talent.